 Joe's composition style is post-modern classical.
 He creates and makes extensive use of memorable melodies and motifs.
-His particular strengths are orchestration, graceful vocal writing (he is a singer himself) and dramatic structure.
-He has the rare ability to be able to create large scale opera and never bore an audience.
-He particularly admires (he would say 'sits at the feet of') Puccini, Janacek, Britten and John Adams.The music is published by Robosoft Music - click button above for music sales.
+His particular strengths are orchestration, graceful vocal writing and dramatic structure (he is a singer and actor himself).
+He has the rare ability to be able to create large scale stage works and never bore an audience.
+He particularly admires (he would say 'sits at the feet of') Puccini, Janacek, Britten, John Adams, Bernstein and Richard Rogers.The music is published by Robosoft Music - click button above for music sales.

 'The Tempest' - A contemporary classical grand opera.
 Much appreciated by the audiences at Guildford Opera's premiere performance.

 Of 'The Tempest', his second opera, one reviewer (Words and Music) said